$L^\infty$ cohomology is intersection cohomology: Lipschitz retractions

-\begin{rem} \begin{enumerate}\item If $X$ is the union of the graphs of finitely many Lipschitz functions $\xi_1 , \dots ,\xi_k$ over $\R^n$ we may find an ordered family of Lipschitz functions $\theta_1 \leq \dots \leq \theta_k$ such that $X$ is the union of the graphs of these functions.
+\begin{rem} We now would like to formulate two observations that will be useful in the proof of the next lemma. { \begin{enumerate}\item If $X$ is the union of the graphs of finitely many Lipschitz functions $\xi_1 , \dots ,\xi_k$ over $\R^n$ then, using the operators $\min$ and $\max$, we may find an ordered family of Lipschitz functions $\theta_1 \leq \dots \leq \theta_k$ such that $X$ is the union of the graphs of these functions.